SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 ## <a name="features-routines-sa">`ecobee Routines` SmartApp</a>
-The `ecobee Routines` SmartApp provides the ability to change the running Program (Comfort Setting) when a SmartThings Mode is changed (for example, by running a Routine).
+The `ecobee Routines` SmartApp provides the ability to change the running Program (Comfort Setting) when a SmartThings Mode is changed (for example, by running a Routine) or a Routine is run.

->**NOTE**: There is an open issue where we only use Mode changes to trigger an event today.
-An update is planned that will also use a Routine execution to trigger the events.
+Features include:
+- Change one or multiple thermostats
+- Trigger based on Mode Change or Routine Execution
+- Choose any (including custom) Ecobee Programs to switch to.
+Or can even choose to Resume Program instead
+- Change the Fan Mode (Optional)
+- Set the Fan Minimum Runtime (Optional)
+- Also execute at Sunrise or Sunset (Optional)
+- Temporarily Disable app without having to delete and recreate!

+## <a name="features-opencontact-sa">`Open Contacts` SmartApp</a>
+The `Open Contacts` SmartApp can detect when one (or more) contact sensors (such as doors and windows) are left open for a configurable amount of time and can automatically turn off the HVAC and/or send a notification when it is detected.

+Features include:
+- Change one or multiple thermostats
+- Trigger based on one or multiple contact sensors
+- Configurable delay timers (for trigger and reset)
+- Configurable actions: Notify Only, HVAC Only or Both
+- Support for Contact Book or simply SMS for notifications
+- Temporarily Disable app without having to delete and recreate!

 -----------------------------